4 Relationships Every School Counselor Should Have

 - Collaborate on student success initiatives: Both school counselors and principals want their students to succeed.
 Collaboration can identify specific student body needs and develop customized programs and strategies to promote improved student academic success and developmental outcomes.

-- Create metrics to measure success: School counselors and principals might have differing views of what is considered student success.
+- Create metrics to measure success: School counselors and principals may have differing views of what is considered student success.
 Before making any changes to current programs or introducing new counseling related programs, it is important to collaborate to create metrics for measuring success.
 This could be in the form of higher graduation rates, fewer behavioral concerns, or an increase in college acceptance rates.

 How School Counselor and Teachers Collaborate

 Teachers are the first line of intervention with students.
 They usually spend the most time with them during the school day.
-Utilizing their skills and developed understanding of student development, school counselors can help teachers maximize their student’s academic success.
+Utilizing their skills and understanding of student development, school counselors can help teachers maximize their student’s academic success.
 Together, the school counselor and the teacher can collaborate in the following methods:

 - Classroom management techniques: The school counselor and teacher can work together to identify and handle behavioral problems that halter academic development.
 School counselors are trained in behavioral assessment and may be called on to assess the seriousness of a problem or to tackle problems before they get out of hand.